Simplexity-Development/SimplePlayerFreeze/README.md

   - Prevents this user from being frozen
 - spf.reload:
   - Allows this user to reload the configuration
+- spf.chatspy
+  - Allows this user to see the chat of frozen players, if chat behavior is set to 2

 ### Commands:
 - /freeze <player>